What are Eye Boogers?

 If the blood vessels in the conjunctiva become inflamed, they make your eyes appear red or pink.
 This is where pink eye gets its name.

 Dry eye can also be a reason for waking up with eye crust.
-If your eyes are dry, you may start noticing more crust than usual.
+If your eyes are dry, you may notice more crust than usual.

 You can also get dry eyes from allergies, which makes them create extra discharge to flush away the allergens.

-A stye, also known as a hordeolum, is a small red bump that grows on your eye.
-It usually grows along the base of your eyelash or just beneath your eyelid.2 Styes can be quite painful.
+A stye, also known as a hordeolum, is a small red bump that grows around your eye.
+It usually grows along the base of your eyelash or just beneath the eyelid.2 Styes can be quite painful.

-You may get a stye for a number of reasons.
-A bacterial infection is usually why.
+You may get a stye for several reasons; a bacterial infection is the most common.

 But you can also develop styes from conditions like blepharitis.2